 It’s no reason to be surprised that listening to soothing music can enhance the enjoyment of life, increase mood, lower anxiety, and improve concentration and focus.
 Studies have proven that a large part of this happens due to an increase in the levels of dopamine.

-The exposure to sunlight increases the amount of dopamine inside the brain, as per studies.
+The exposure to sunlight increases the amount of dopamine inside the brain, as per studies, and take long walks.

 Conclusion